joshwadd/End2end_Driving_Keras/README.md

 #### Telemetry

-Telemetry and control data of the human driving data is recorded at each time
+Telemetry and control data of the human driving data is recorded at each time step
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzk4NTIwMjM4LC0xMDQ4MDgxNDldfQ==
+eyJoaXN0b3J5IjpbLTE1NDg0ODE5MjYsLTEwNDgwODE0OV19
 -->